1999AZZAR/Smart-Irrigation-System/README.md

 ## Software Dependencies

-This code relies on the following libraries:
+The code relies on the following libraries.
+Make sure they are installed in your Arduino IDE before uploading the code to the Arduino board:

 - DHT library: This library provides functions to read temperature and humidity from the DHT11 sensor.
 - Blynk library (for advanced version)
 - ArduinoJson library (for advanced version)

-Ensure that these libraries are properly installed in your Arduino IDE before uploading the code to the Arduino board.

 ## Pin Configuration

-For the standard version:
+For the standard version, make the following connections:

 - DHT11 sensor: Connect the sensor data pin to digital pin 2 (DHTPIN).
 - Soil moisture sensor: Connect the sensor output pin to analog pin A0 (soilMoisturePin).